dxmarathon/dxmarathon.org/content/resources/shetlands.md

 ---
 subtitle: Shetland Islands
+date: 2022-09-03T01:13:52.794Z
 weight: 6
 ---

 ## Known Shetland Islands Callsigns

 The following stations are known to have operated from the Shetland Islands (GM/S) at some time over the last few years.
-Not all are currently active.
+Not all are currently active..

 | CALLSIGN            | NOTES |
 |---------------------|-------|